Estuary

 In practice, most modern Snowflake users lean toward real-time or hybrid setups to support dynamic decision-making without overloading compute resources.

-Choosing Snowflake ETL Tools by Use Case
+Best Snowflake ETL Tools by Use Case

 The “best” ETL tool for Snowflake often depends on your specific workload.
 Different tools excel in different scenarios:

-• Real-Time Analytics: Estuary Flow is ideal for streaming-first pipelines with sub-second latency, Snowpipe Streaming integration, and CDC support.
+• Real-Time Analytics: Estuary is ideal for streaming-first pipelines with sub-second latency, Snowpipe Streaming integration, and CDC support.
 Perfect for fraud detection, IoT, or live dashboards.

 • Low-Code ELT: Fivetran works well for teams that prioritize ease of setup and want a fully managed ELT solution, though it comes with batch latency and MAR-based costs.